PhotoPay/photopay-android/README.md

 	- used for parsing arbitrary regular expressions
 	- please note that some features, like back references, match grouping and certain regex metacharacters are not supported.
 See javadoc for more info.

-- Mobile coupons parser - represented by [MobileCouponsParserSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkocr/parser/mobilecoupons/MobileCouponsParserSettings.html)
+- TopUp parser - represented by [TopUpParserSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkocr/parser/topup/TopUpParserSettings.html)
 	- used for parsing prepaid codes from mobile phone coupons

 - Croatian reference parser - represented by [CroReferenceParserSettings](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkocr/parser/croatia/CroReferenceParserSettings.html)